Harald-U/istio101/workshop/exercise-3/README.md

 ### Use Watson Tone Analyzer
-Watson Tone Analyzer detects the tone from the words that users enter into the Guestbook app.
+Watson Tone Analyzer detects the tone from the words that users enter into the Guestbook app (version 2).
 The tone is converted to the corresponding emoticons.

 Create Watson Tone Analyzer in your own account.